The most common question asked about the paint synthesizer is the following. ‘How do I change the brush size?’

 I could have just gone to the Brush Source control panel and manually edited the Horz and Vert Size parameters to resize the brush.
 The b hotkey is just an editing shortcut that allows you to do this on the fly by interactively drawing as opposed to editing sliders or numeric edit fields.

-The screen snap below shows what happened when i used the mouse to draw with the resized preset.
+The screen snap below shows what happened when you use the mouse to draw with the resized preset.

 The brush size is being modulated by the path pressure from 0 to 100%.
-But i was drawing with the mouse, and since the mouse doesn’t have interactive pressure modulation it is defaulting to 50% modulation.
-If i use a pressure sensitive pen and tablet to draw as shown in the example below note that the maximum brush size when i press the hardest is now matching the maximum size i specified for the source brush above.
+This was done drawing with the mouse, and since the mouse doesn’t have interactive pressure modulation it is defaulting to 50% modulation.
+If you use a pressure sensitive pen and tablet to draw as shown in the example below note that the maximum brush size when you press the hardest is now matching the maximum size specified for the source brush above.

 Dealing With a Virtual Brush